 The PiccaninnyStep out and explore the Grampians (Gariwerd) National Park's spectacular natural beauty on foot.
-There are many walks and hikes on offer, from a gentle stroll to a full day adventure or the recently launched multi-day Grampians Peaks Trail.
+There are many walks and hikes on offer, from a gentle stroll to a full-day adventure or more.

-An easier walk at the Southern end of the Grampians (Gariwerd) National Park.
-The Piccaninny (Bainggug) provides wonderful views of its neighbour, Mount Abrupt (Mud-Dadjug), and nearby Dunkeld
+An easier walk at the southern end of the Grampians (Gariwerd) National Park.
+The Piccaninny (Bainggug) provides wonderful views of its neighbour, Mount Abrupt (Mud-Dadjug) and nearby Dunkeld.

 Another walk for the adventurous walker, the Mount Sturgeon (Wurgarri) trail includes rock hopping and slippery surfaces - an estimated 3 hours return.